Willa Z. Silverman

-Willa Zahava Silverman (born 1959) is an American writer.
+Willa Zahava Silverman (March 1959 – October 2023) is an American writer.

 After undergraduate studies at Harvard, Silverman received her doctorate in French Studies at New York University.
-She has published works as The Notorious Life of Gyp: Right-Wing Anarchist in Fin-de-Siècle France (1995), an biography of Sibylle Riqueti de Mirabeau —translated into French as Gyp, la dernière des Mirabeau, with a preface by Michel Winock—, and The New Bibliopolis: French Book Collectors and the Culture of Print 1880—1914 (2008).
+She has published works as The Notorious Life of Gyp: Right-Wing Anarchist in Fin-de-Siècle France (1995), a biography of Sibylle Riqueti de Mirabeau—translated into French as Gyp, la dernière des Mirabeau, with a preface by Michel Winock—, and The New Bibliopolis: French Book Collectors and the Culture of Print 1880—1914 (2008).